How Council Works

 The elected Council for Hornsby Shire is made up of 10 local residents: a popularly elected mayor and nine elected councillors.

 The daily management of Hornsby Shire Council is the responsibility of the general manager.
 Council functions are divided into four divisions, each of which is controlled by a divisional manager who reports directly to the general manager.
-Those divisions are Infrastructure and Recreation, Environment and Human Services, Corporate Support, and Planning.
-See the Management page for more details.
+Those divisions are Corporate Support, Community and Environment, Planning and Compliance, and Infrastructure and Major Projects.

-The general manager and divisional managers are guided by the Delivery Program (previously known as Management Plan), which outlines Council's main objectives and instructions.
+The general manager and divisional managers are guided by the Delivery Program, which outlines Council's main objectives and instructions.